sunjay/sunjay.github.io/_posts/2016-07-25-rust-code-coverage.md

 kcov. **You do not need to add this line again if you are using the Travis CI configuration above.**

+***Update (July 29, 2016):** As pointed out in [#1][website#1], there is a script called [travis-cargo][travis-cargo] that handles Travis and Coveralls integration for you.
+Using Codecov with the configuration provided by the travis-cargo documentation should be exactly the same.
+Just add the line above to the `after_success:` section provided in their example configuration.*

 This loads and runs a script that automatically finds and uploads coverage data to Codecov from a Travis CI machine.
 Only the `cobertura.xml` files that kcov generates should be uploaded.